 When an organization, not owned by you or a family member, makes a commitment to pay your education expenses, they are considered a third-party sponsor by Hodges University.
 When payment is due on your student account, the sponsor is billed by the university.
 This payment process is termed third-party billing.

-The sponsor sends a billing authorization to notify the Office of Student Account Services of all currently sponsored students and any changes affecting their commitments.
+The sponsor sends a billing authorization to notify the Office of Student Financial Services of all currently sponsored students and any changes affecting their commitments.

 The sponsor must satisfy all prior commitments in a timely manner.

 The sponsor agrees to abide by the Family Educational Rights and Privacy Act of 1974 (FERPA) and not to disclose student information to others without the expressed written consent from the students.

 A third-party authorization, which may be a letter on official letterhead, purchase order, or voucher, must be signed by an officer of the organization.
 ANY restrictions or contingencies on the authorization are unacceptable.
 For instance, if the agency requires grade or transcript review before paying, the university will not authorize third-party billing.
 In such cases, the student must pay the original bill and be reimbursed by the sponsoring agency.